Online Piano Lessons

 - Aspects of the Suzuki method.

 There is more involved in growing as a musician than “playing the piece over and over”.
 You will learn how to reduce something to its most basic aspects and then refine it to master it.

 In addition, you will learn how to identify problems and how to fix them.
 Therefore, analysis plays a huge role here.
-Analysis includes the ability to identify chords, rhythms, recognize intervals, and understand the building blocks of how various styles of music work.
+Lastly, analysis includes the ability to identify chords, rhythms, recognize intervals, and understand the building blocks of how various styles of music work.

 Simply put, your time is valuable.
 For this reason, our piano teachers prioritize moving quickly and not droning on about a concept that is wholly understood or already mastered.
 For instance, you may be buried in homework, work many hours a week, or generally live a busy life.
 Therefore, we believe in making the most of your time.